poyro/poyro/packages/docs/src/app/sdk-reference/output-fulfills-criterion/page.md

 ### Basic usage

-The following is a simple example of how to use the `toFulfillCriterion` matcher:
+The following is a simple example of how to use the `outputFulfillsCriterion` function:

 ```js
 import { describe, it, expect } from "vitest";